-Decision On Former President's Appeal Might Reshape Brazil's Political Future
+Judges Uphold Lula's Graft Conviction, Scrambling Brazilian Presidential Race

-A courtroom decision in Porto Alegre, Brazil, promises a vast impact on ballot boxes across that country later this year.
-It is there, in the southeastern coastal city, that a three-judge panel is set to determine whether to uphold former Brazilian President Luiz Inacio Lula da Silva's corruption conviction.
+A three-judge panel in Porto Alegre, Brazil, has unanimously upheld the corruption conviction of former Brazilian President Luiz Inacio Lula da Silva, a decision that promises a vast impact on ballot boxes across Brazil later this year.

-The first of the three judges, João Pedro Gebran Neto, voted Wednesday to uphold the conviction and increase Lula's prison sentence — from the original ruling of nine and a half years up to 12.
-The two remaining judges are expected to vote later in the day.
+The three judges in the southeastern coastal city voted Wednesday to uphold the conviction and increase Lula's prison sentence — from the original ruling of nine and a half years to just over 12.

+"I consider the culpability in the case extremely high," Judge João Pedro Gebran Neto said Wednesday, according to The Associated Press.
+"This is about a former president and a corruption scheme that prevailed for years."

 Da Silva, a 72-year-old leftist politician commonly known simply as "Lula," was convicted last July on charges ranging from money laundering to accepting more than $1 million in kickbacks.
 Central to those charges was the allegation that he accepted a beachfront apartment in return for boosting the prospects of Petrobras, Brazil's state-run oil company, in its pursuit of government contracts.